PuPy-Python/mentorship-app/README.md

 ### Depenedencies

-Developing on this application requries the follow:
+Developing on this application requires the following:

 *  Python 3
 *  pipenv (https://docs.pipenv.org/)